Ts8: Treatment

 A sting by Tityus serrulatus is treated with a scorpion antivenom serum.
 This serum, Soro antiscorpionico, containing a human antibody fragment, neutralizes most of the entire venomous cocktail of neurotoxins.

 Therapeutic use

 In a study from Cordeiro et al (2022) they expressed recombinant Ts8 (rTs8) in Pichia pastoris yeast to be able to evaluate the peptide expression under different conditioning.
 They looked at the native Ts8 and recombinant Ts8, rTs8-FragI and rTs8-FragII.
 These forms were all evaluated by an antimicrobial assay.
-This resulted in growth inhibition of Pichia pastoris.
+This resulted in growth inhibition of P. pastoris.
 The native form of the toxin had a larger inhibitory effect than the recombinant forms.

 The study from Oliveira et al (2022) showed the antimicrobial activity of Ts8.
 Here they tested the native Ts8 against different types of microorganisms;